ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 When each upload completes, you will get an HTTP response of `200 OK` from the endpoint handling the request.
 {: http}

+For the purpose of this tutorial, place the HTML pages for the index and error handling in a local directory.
 The compatibility layer of {{site.data.keyword.cos_full_notm}} will provide the means to upload your content to your bucket.
 Replace the placeholder content as shown in the example command to upload your html files:
 {: aws}

 ```